YanivZalach/Nvim_Config/README.md

 Vim-airline ✈️

-- a sleek and customizable status bar for Vim, located at the bottom of your editor.
+- a sleek and customizable status bar for Nvim, located at the bottom of your editor.

 Vim-devicons 🌈

 - Developer-friendly icons to different file types and directories.

-Vim-terminal 💻
+Nvim-terminal 💻

-- A terminal emulator directly within Vim. compile code, and perform other terminal-related tasks without leaving your Vim environment.
+- A terminal emulator directly within Nvim. compile code, and perform other terminal-related tasks without leaving your Vim environment.

+Hebrew Mode 🚀

+- A mode that support right to left written languages.
+This feature empowers you so you can use any Language in Nvim.

-### Native Vim Key Bindings 🎮
+### Native Neovim Key Bindings 🎮

 Utilize these native Vim key bindings to navigate and control the text editor efficiently: